-Her family had financial trouble, but the first-generational student didn’t falter.
-It was another obstacle for her to overcome.
+Her family had financial trouble, but the first-generation student didn’t falter.
+It was just one more obstacle for her to overcome.

-The daughter of Vietnamese immigrants, who both work in Eden Prairie, Minn., to support a family of six, Nguyen has faced obstacles in her life.
+The daughter of Vietnamese immigrants, both of whom work in Eden Prairie, Minn., to support a family of six, Nguyen has faced many obstacles in her life.

 I was just going to drop out of school and go work with my parents.
 I didn’t know what I else I could do.